-The pages that you move are saved again, meaning that you must have publishing rights to use drag-and-drop for sorting.
+The pages that you move are saved again, meaning that you must have publishing rights to use drag and drop for sorting.
 You also must have publishing rights for the page branch with sort index to which you move a page.

 You can set the sort index manually for each child page.
 Open the page for editing, select the Settings tab and change the number in the Sort index box.
 The sort index number must be an integer, but there are no other restrictions.
-You should work with whole tens or hundreds to insert additional pages in between existing ones in the structure.
+Work with whole tens or hundreds to insert additional pages in between existing ones in the structure.
 Publish the page to apply all changes to the structure.